-Students weigh the merits of each part of the Ordinances of Sanitation in a Time of Mortality against the priorities they created for their problem definition, debating which of the ordinances they should accept, reject, or amend.
-The result of their discussion is a core set of recommendations for Lucca.
-To this core they add their own ideas, based on what they know about the problem and the common wisdom of the era.
-Finally, they present their recommendations to the Council of the People, the governmental body that can transform their recommendations into law.
+Your child weighs the merits of each part of the Ordinances of Sanitation in a Time of Mortality against the priorities he or she created for the problem definition, considering which of the ordinances should be accepted, rejected, or amended.
+The result of this deliberation is a core set of recommendations for Lucca.
+To this core your child adds original ideas, based on what he or she knows about the problem and the common wisdom of the era.
+Finally, your child presents his or her recommendations to the Council of the People, the governmental body that can transform the recommendations into law.